jovanduy/robot_localization_2017/README.md

     - The particles’ weights are set to be this difference taken from a Gaussian distribution to introduce noise (accounting for inaccuracies in the laser sensor).

-- The particles’ weights are normalized so they sum to 1
+7. The particles’ weights are normalized so they sum to 1

-- 300 new particles are created to replace the old particle cloud.
+8. 300 new particles are created to replace the old particle cloud.
   - The location of each new particle is determined by randomly selecting the location of one of the old particles.

   - The probability that an old particle’s location will be chosen as a new particle’s location is determined by the old particle’s weight.
   - Thus, there is a high chance that many new particles will spawn at the location of an old particle that was highly likely to be the robot’s actual position, whereas very few or even no particles will spawn in the locations of old particles that were unlikely to be the robot’s position.

-These steps, except for creating an initial guess, continue to cycle through.
+These steps, except for step 1 of creating an initial guess, continue to cycle through.
 The particle filter’s determination of the Neato’s location is simply the average of all of the particles’ locations.
 Over time, all of the particles will converge to being located among only a few different, highly likely locations, causing the average and the approximation of the Neato’s location to be (hopefully) fairly accurate.
 The particles should not all converge to the same spot due to the noise built in to the algorithm; there is a chance that a particle’s location could be very wrong, so we do not want all particles to accidentally all converge to one very wrong location, as recovering from such an inaccuracy would be nearly impossible.

 ### Design Decisions